jina-ai/agentchain/README.md

 # AgentChain
 AgentChain uses Large Language Models (LLMs) for reasoning and orchestrating multiple LLMs or Large Models (LMs) for accomplishing sophisticated tasks.
-AgentChain is fully multimodal, it accepts text, image, audio, webcam, tabular data as input and output.
+AgentChain is fully multimodal: it accepts text, image, audio, webcam, tabular data as input and output.

 # Demo

 # Features

-* **Multi-format Input**: AgentChain allows users to input data in a variety of formats, including images, audio, text, and even tables.
+* **Multimodal input**: AgentChain allows users to input data in a variety of formats, including images, audio, text, and even tables.
 This makes it easy to work with a wide range of data types and sources.
-* **Multi-Format Output**: AgentChain is capable of delivering results in a variety of formats as well, including audio, text, and image.
+* **Multimodal Output**: AgentChain is capable of delivering results in a variety of formats as well, including audio, text, and image.
 This means users can choose the format that works best for their needs and preferences.
-* **Task Execution**: AgentChain is designed to execute a wide range of tasks based on the input it receives.
+* **Multi-tasking**: AgentChain is designed to execute a wide range of tasks based on the input it receives.
 This includes everything from image recognition and text analysis to data processing and more.
-* **Real-Time Internet Search**: AgentChain provides access to real-time internet search capabilities, allowing users to quickly find and retrieve relevant information from the web.
+* **Real-time internet search**: AgentChain provides access to real-time internet search capabilities, allowing users to quickly find and retrieve relevant information from the web.
 This can be especially useful for research and other knowledge-based tasks.
 * **Access to multiple useful tools**: AgentChain has access to multiple tools such as Python Repl, Terminal and Math modules to create sophisticated answers and verify code.
 * **Customizable**: If you need a tool you can easily configure your tool and add it to the pipeline.